Robust Adaptive Safe Robotic Grasping with Tactile Sensing: Introduction

 The main novelty presented in this paper is the introduction of an integrated robotic safe grasping framework with tactile sensing as shown in Fig.~\ref{pro:framework}.
 The framework is specifically designed to maintain maximum and minimum safe grasping forces and achieve safe force closure by employing robust and adaptive approaches in the presence of model uncertainty.
 The contributions of this paper are outlined as follows: \begin{itemize} \item We present a safe grasping framework with \textit{formal safety guarantees}, based on CBFs schemes as safety filters.
 The scalability of the framework presented in this paper is demonstrated by applying several safety filters, including CBF \cite{Ames2019CBFtheoryandapplications}, robust adaptive CBF \cite{lopez2020robust} (RaCBF), robust CBF (RCBF) \cite{JANKOVIC2018359}, and disturbance observer CBF (DOBCBF) \cite{Wang2023}. \item To this end, we implement force control with an inner position loop for a dexterous robot hand and develop sensor processing techniques to estimate contact force and point from electromagnetic tactile sensors on fingertips.
 This approach enables us to use contact dynamics model effectively in CBFs-based controller. \item The effectiveness of our framework is empirically validated with multiple objects in a scenario where the grasping force must be regulated within safety limits to prevent damage to objects and slippage as well.
 Additionally, we provide the detailed comparisons between each safety filter in the context of safety violation and conservatism.
 We use Shadow Robot platform for validations as shown in Fig.~\ref{fig:fingers}. \item To the best of our knowledge, this work is the first attempt not only to introduce an integrated framework with tactile sensing for grasping with \textit{formal safety guarantees}, but also to demonstrate it in the real-world. \end{itemize}

 We show significant improvements in our framework compared to \cite{Shaw2021} with respect to adaptation, conservatism, and grasping force regulation.
-Our method incorporates adaptation to parametric uncertainty and while estimating external disturbances, making it less conservative than \cite{Shaw2021}.
+The proposed framework incorporates adaptation to parametric uncertainty while estimating external disturbances, making it less conservative than \cite{Shaw2021}.
 Additionally, since \cite{Shaw2021} maintains a strong grasping force to prevent slipping without regulating the force, it may lead to applying excessive force and potentially damaging the grasped object.
 In this work, constraints including contact force and force closure are simultaneously considered.

 This paper is organized as follows.
 Section~\ref{sec:problem_formulation} defines a problem solved in the paper and Section~\ref{sec:preliminary_knowledges} provides safety filters and a disturbance observer as preliminaries.
 Section~\ref{sec:method} presents the proposed framework.
 Subsequently, we verify our framework in numerical simulations in Section~\ref{sec:simulation} and validate it in the real multiple experiments in Section~\ref{sec:experimental_validation}.
-Lastly, we conclude our paper with future works in Section~\ref{sec:conclusions}.
+Lastly, we conclude our paper in Section~\ref{sec:conclusions}.